Parameter estimation for discretely sampled stochastic heat equation driven by space-only noise: Introduction

 The \textbf{main contributions} of this paper can be summarized as follows. \textbf{First}, in Section~\ref{sec:regularity}, we study the regularity properties of the solution $u$ to \eqref{eq:1dPAM} on the whole space $G=\bR$, and prove that $\partial_x u(t,x)=:u_x(t,x)$ is H\"older continuous, with exponent almost $1/4$ in $t$, and almost $1/2$ in $x$.
 The case of a bounded domain $G$ was investigated in \cite{KimLototsky2017}. \textbf{Second}, assuming that the derivative $u_x(t,x)$ is sampled at a uniform space grid $a=x_0<x_1<\cdots<x_N=b$, and $M$ time points, using the quadratic variation of $u_x$ in $x\in[a,b]$, we derive estimators for $\theta$ and $\sigma$.
-In Section~\ref{sec:discrtDerivU} we prove consistency and asymptotic normality as the number of spatial points increases $N\to\infty$.
-We note that the case $M=1$ was discussed in \cite{CialencoKimLototsky2019}. \textbf{Third}, and more importantly, in Section~\ref{sec:discrtSolU}, we show that naively substituting $u_x$ by its finite-difference approximations in the aforementioned estimators introduces a (nontrivial) bias.
+In Section~\ref{sec:discrtDerivU} we prove consistency and asymptotic normality as the number of spatial points increases, $N\to\infty$.
+The case $M=1$ and $G=(0,\pi)$ was discussed in \cite{CialencoKimLototsky2019}. \textbf{Third}, and more importantly, in Section~\ref{sec:discrtSolU}, we show that naively substituting $u_x$ by its finite-difference approximations in the aforementioned estimators introduces a (nontrivial) bias.
 We compute explicitly this bias, and prove that the corresponding estimators based on the discrete sampling of the solution $u$ in physical domain are also consistent and asymptotically normal as the spatial sample size increases.
-Moreover, we show that the bias disappears if the spatial points used for each finite difference approximation are close enough to each other, relative to the reciprocal of total number of points in the sampling grid.
-We view this novel approach as a groundbreaking result that tentatively can be used to study the parameters estimation problems for SPDE driven by colored noises. \textbf{Fourth}, we treat both, bounded and unbounded domains $G\in\bR$.
+We argue that this methodology to construct consistent estimators can be used to study parameters estimation problems for SPDEs driven by colored noises, and we refer to the recent work \cite{CKP21} that treats semi-linear SPDEs. \textbf{Fourth}, we treat both, bounded and unbounded domains $G\in\bR$.
+Interestingly, the constructed estimators are the same for bounded and unbounded domains.
 We note that the spectral approach in principle cannot be applied to the unbounded domain case.